 2. Applying cloud-based business analytics and manufacturing intelligence allows manufacturing cycles times to improve.

 “Manufacturing cycle time” has to do with the time elapsed between an order’s origination until a product is created and stored in inventory.
 Making improvements to this valuable manufacturing metric requires consistent and clear data.

-Cloud-based solutions allow quick gathering and access to data from multiple points across the globe.
+Cloud SCM can quickly gather and access data from multiple points across the globe.
 Without the cloud, sizeable multi-national warehousing operations are stuck operating in accordance with time zones and geographical locations.
 With cloud computing, any member of any section of the supply chain can access and exchange data with other users.
 Communication is a fundamental piece of the supply chain, and cloud-computing takes this to the next level.

 3. Using the overall equipment effectiveness (OEE) metric is providing users with the knowledge of which machines and tools are in the best health and if they fit the current production run.